emmanuelfarrar/emmanuelfarrar/README.md

 - I am currently working on honing my knowledge in skills focusing on mobile application development and design.
 - I work as a network engineer and specialize in network security.
 - I am the founder and owner of EchoFox Technologies.
+- I am aiming to start accepting freelance projects in the year 2021.
 - There will be many changes to this profile as the year advances, but I just wanted to get something down here to enhance and document the journey I am on

 ---